 Long-term bond yields continue to rise.
 But investors looking for income can still find plenty of attractive opportunities with dividend-paying stocks that have healthy yields.
 “23 stocks pay huge dividends.
-They should be a better bet than treasuries.” —Barron's Weekly.
-Interviewed by Barron's, Steven Wieting, strategist at Citi-Wealth, noted that growing dividends are tangible benefits for sh...
+They should be a better bet than treasuries.” — Barron's Weekly.
+In Barron's, Steven Wieting, strategist at Citi Wealth, noted that a growing dividend is a tangible benefit for shareholders...

 Register for Free